FAC9/READMES/week-5/Templating.md

  </body>
 </html>
 ```
 Here, {{{content}}} represents other views that can be loaded into this file.
 This is known as templating.
 Layout files allow you to link view files together to minimise repetition (e.g in blog posts, where the same html head tags and styles are used for different blogs).
-To set a common layout file in your project, save it as a layout.html file in the views folder, then in the .views method on the Hapi server, set the layout value to true;
+To set a common layout file in your project, save it as a layout.html file in the views folder, then in the .views method on the Hapi server, set the layout value to true.
+By default, Hapi will look for a file called 'layout.html' when this is the case;
 ```javascript
 server.views({
  engines: {